Sendo from Slam Dunk is great at basketball but is always late for meetings and hardly ever looks serious.

 Belldandy of Ah!
 My Goddess is extremely competent and powerful with goddess magic, but woefully ignorant of most everything else, to the chagrin of her Love Interest, Keiichi.

-You know how we said they're never Ax-Crazy?
-We lied.
-Meet Baccano!'s Claire Stanfield, an assassin that is very good at tracking people down, extracting information, and killing things.
-The catch is that he has a huge list of quirks (constant name-changing, a tendency to attach himself toanything in a skirt, a habit of going wayoverboard, a complete disregard for contract confidentiality, a firmly sustained belief that he is God — the list goes on) that can make him more than a little annoying for his employers to deal with.
+Baccano!'s Claire Stanfield, an assassin that is very good at tracking people down, extracting information, and killing things.
+The catch is that he has a huge list of quirks (constant name-changing, a complete disregard for contract confidentiality, a habit of going wayoverboard, a firmly sustained belief that he is God — the list goes on) that can make him more than a little annoying for his employers to deal with.
 Still, he is really, really good at what he does.

 Misato Katsuragi, from Neon Genesis Evangelion, is an unabashed drunk who lived in squalor until Shinji Ikari moved in with her (after which Shinji cleaned up after her) and stocks her fridge and pantry with tons of beer, instant noodles, and instant curry.
 Nonetheless, she is a military genius whose unconventional plans served well in fighting unconventional enemies such as the Angels.
 Said plans include, but do not limit to, defeating one Angel using a BFG powered by Japan's entire power grid, and defeating another Angel by having two pilots fight it in a synchronized dance.